-She began her career in the public sector ten years ago working for the Commission for Architecture and the Built Environment, within their education team.
+She began her career in the public sector 15 years ago working for the Commission for Architecture and the Built Environment, within their education team.
 She managed their joint education programme with English Heritage, Engaging Places, a teaching resource for learning through buildings and places.
-Lydia went on to work in community engagement in a museum setting, before becoming the curator of a historic house in Surrey, before moving into local government.
+Lydia went on to work in community engagement, then becoming the curator of a historic house in Surrey, before moving into local government.

-Lydia lives in East Sussex and has a particular interest in historic house interiors, their conservation and their reinterpretation.
+Lydia lives in East Sussex and has a particular interest in historic house interiors, their conservation and their interpretation.